kaya-arro/sc-simplify/README.md

 - [x] Make tweaks to improve performance.

-- [ ] Make more tweaks to improve performance.
+- [x] Make more tweaks to improve performance.

-- [ ] Implement optional multithreading to accelerate the `enlarge_in_supercomplex` algorithm.
+- [ ] Implement multithreading.

 - [ ] Implement a "pair mode" that enlarges a given subcomplex.